Currently Enrolling Trials

 Long-term (12-month), uncontrolled, open-label study

 This study was conducted to assess monthly ammonia control and hyperammonemic crisis over a 12-month period.
 A total of 51 adults were in the study and all but 6 had been converted from sodium phenylbutyrate to Ravicti.
 Venous ammonia levels were monitored monthly.
 Mean fasting venous ammonia values in adults were within normal limits during long-term treatment with Ravicti (range: 6-30 µmol/L).
-Of 51 adult, 7 (14%) reported a total of 10 hyperammonemic crises.
+Of 51 adult, 7 (14 percent) reported a total of 10 hyperammonemic crises.

 Clinical Studies in Pediatrics